evanschrager/Intramurals-Sports-Network/README.md

 We have competed in intramural sports for years and have always had to scramble to find replacement players when teammates cannot make it.
 We have resorted to mass texting our network and many times have been unsuccessful.
 Our app solves this problem by making it easy to find replacement players who are eager to compete!

+Our mission: Eradicate forfeiting due to lack of players in attendance

 ## Features

 - Create a User profile